Jose01000111/rhel9-internal-webserver/README.md

 | 📌 **Phase 8: Troubleshooting and Logs**  |
 |------------------------------------------|
 | To prepare for real-world failures, I intentionally stopped the Apache service and examined the resulting error logs using both `journalctl` and the Apache error log file.
 I monitored running processes with `top` and `ps` and practiced terminating a stuck process using `kill -9` to ensure system stability and responsiveness. |

+### 🛠️ I simulate a failure by stopping the Apache service.
+### 🛠️ I review logs to diagnose the problem.
+### 🛠️ I use system tools to find and kill any stuck processes.

 📸 **Deliverables**:
 🟠 Screenshot or logs of the Apache error